 Size & Growth

 Growth and spread of Sedum plants vary significantly from species to species.
-The low growing sedum plants may spread several feet but only grow a few inches high.
+The low growing sedum may spread several feet but only grow a few inches high.
+This makes them excellent full sun candidates for rock gardens.

-Upright varieties may grow as tall as 3′ feet and may need from 6″ inches to 2′ feet of surrounding area to grow and spread freely.
+Upright varieties may grow as tall as 36″ inches tall and may need from 6″ inches to 2′ feet of surrounding area to grow and spread freely.

 Check the specifics of the variety you choose to be sure to provide enough space and headroom.